kmatheussen/radium/issue_template.md

 * Step 6: ...
 * Step 7: ...
 * Step 8: ...

-* Step 9.
-This happened: ....
+* This happened: ....
 But I expected ... to happen.

+* I've tried this recipe ... times.

-This always happens / sometimes happens / almost never happens / only happened once.
+* The unexpected behavior always happens / sometimes happens / almost never happens / only happened once.